ElinaAizenberg/Advertisement-in-Russian-speaking-Instagram---project/README.md

 # Conclusion

-So, this project was divided into 2 parts according to different goals: **to analyze Russian market of personal advertisement in Instagram to choose ad placement and to build a model to predict results of potential advertisement**.
+So, this project was divided into 2 parts according to different goals: **to analyse Russian market of personal advertisement in Instagram to choose ad placement and to build a model to predict results of potential advertisement**.

 In the first part I performed exploratary data analysis and found out some insights that were inline or contradicted my personal experience of blogging.